watate/file_share_intent/README.md

 Also, supports iOS Share extension and launching the host app automatically.
 Check the provided [example](./example/lib/main.dart) for more info.

+> **Note**: This plugin does not require the `NSPhotoLibraryUsageDescription` permission on iOS.
+Photos and videos are shared as file URLs, not photo library identifiers.

 This is a fork of the original [receive_sharing_intent](https://pub.dev/packages/receive_sharing_intent) and [listen_sharing_intent](https://github.com/Zverik/receive_sharing_intent) plugin.

 Main differences: